 Your gingiva (aka “gums”) are the delicate tissues that wrap around your teeth and the supporting bone structures.
 As mucous membranes, your gums are highly responsive to stimuli and bacteria.
 They’re also loaded with blood vessels.
 If your gums are infected, they can appear red, swollen, and tender to the touch.

 There’s a lot that your mouth can say about your overall health.
 So, if you’re having issues with your gums, take note.
 You might be surprised at what you’ll learn from them.

 1. Is Gum Recession Normal?

 Healthy gums don’t pull away from teeth.
-If you’re beginning to notice signs of gum recession and exposed tooth roots, speak with Dr. Saunders right away.
+If you’re beginning to notice signs of gum recession and exposed tooth roots, speak with our doctors at PCE right away.

 Although gum disease is the most serious cause of gum recession, there are occasionally other risk factors that might contribute to the anomaly, such as: orthodontic treatment, nail biting or other habits, aggressive toothbrushing, etc.

 Fortunately, intercepting periodontal disease during the earliest stages can help you avoid additional gum recession.
 And in some cases, gingival grafting with our periodontal therapist can re-cover the area so that the tooth isn’t exposed at all!

 Being “long in the tooth” isn’t a rite of passage into the golden years of retirement.
 Rather, it’s a side-effect of gum recession.

 Gum recession is when the soft gingival tissues creep back, revealing the roots of teeth.
 It’s the result of abrasion and trauma (such as aggressive toothbrushing) or gum disease.
 In the latter, the periodontal infection causes infected gums to gradually pull away from the tooth because of chronic bacterial accumulation (plaque and tartar.)